Three Main Rivals Face Off In Swedens Tight Election Race - UrduPoint

 Three Main Rivals Face Off In Sweden's Tight Election Race

-- 'Bulldozer' PM vying to keep the left in power - Andersson came to power in November 2021 with the aim of breathing new life into the Social Democrats and ended up leading the charge for the nation's historic NATO membership bid.
+- 'Bulldozer' PM - Andersson came to power in November 2021 with the aim of breathing new life into the Social Democrats and ended up leading the charge for the nation's historic NATO membership bid.

 Sweden's first woman prime minister despite the country's reputation as one of the most feminist in the world, the 55-year-old replaced Stefan Lofven after he retired from politics.